SERVING CENTRAL ONTARIO

 THE MUCH-IN-DEMAND ACCOMPANIST, CHORAL

-LEADER, BAND LEADER AND SOLOIST, DANNY McERLAIN PRESENTS A CONCERT OF FAMILIAR JAZZ STANDARDS INTER-MIXED WITH SOLO PIANO PIECES FROM THE CLASSICAL MUSIC REPERTOIRE.
+LEADER, BAND LEADER AND SOLOIST, DANNY McERLAIN PRESENTS A CONCERT OF FAMILIAR JAZZ STANDARDS INTERSPERSED WITH SOLO PIANO PIECES FROM THE CLASSICAL MUSIC REPERTOIRE.

 _______________________________